CBD for pain, the definitive guide to 2022

 Let's start at the beginning.
 Cannabidiol (CBD) is a component that comes from hemp.
 As it shares origin with THC, many wonder if it also produces the same effects.
 The answer is NO.

 First, the well-known effects of cannabis are due to THC, a totally different compound than CBD.
 Upani oils have 0% THC.
 Therefore, they are safe.

 Secondly, we started the article this way and we are going to insist: CBD is 100% legal, it will not make you drowsy, nor will it make you feel high, nor will it prevent you from doing your normal life.
 You can work and do everything as you usually do.

 We already know that CBD oil has a vegetable origin and that there are studies suggesting its benefits for pain relief.
 In Spain it is sold as a natural supplement.
 Although it is a relatively new product here, in other countries the situation is much more standardized.
-For example, in the United States CBD-containing oils are found in supermarkets and many local grocery stores.
+For example, in the United States CBD-containing oils are found in supermarkets and a multitude of local food stores.

 DID YOU KNOW

 62% of people using CBD due to a medical condition are treating chronic pain, arthritis and joint pain